neoxush/chrome-enhancedsplitview/README.md

 3. **Easy Pairing (Drag & Drop)**: Once you have a Source, click and hold the "S" icon, drag it, and release.
 The script will automatically pair with the other currently visible tab (the **TARGET**).
 4. **Link Syncing**: Any link clicked in the Source tab automatically opens in the Target tab.
 5. **Visual Interface**: Floating "S" (Source) and "T" (Target) indicators with context menus for control.
+6. **Media Controls**: Mute/unmute media in source tabs with Ctrl+Alt+M or via the UI.
-6. **Hotkey Customization**: Fully configurable mouse shortcuts via the visual configuration panel.
+7. **Hotkey Customization**: Fully configurable mouse shortcuts via the visual configuration panel.
-7. **Flexible Layouts**: Works with Chrome's native Split View, two separate windows, or dual monitors.
+8. **Flexible Layouts**: Works with Chrome's native Split View, two separate windows, or dual monitors.
-8. **Group Management**: Multiple Source tabs can be grouped together, with Targets joining existing groups.
+9. **Group Management**: Multiple Source tabs can be grouped together, with Targets joining existing groups.
-9. **State Persistence**: Tab roles and connections survive page refreshes and navigation changes.
+10. **State Persistence**: Tab roles and connections survive page refreshes and navigation changes.
-10. **Context Menu Controls**: Right-click on S/T indicators for options like Revoke, Disconnect, and Join as Source.
+11. **Context Menu Controls**: Right-click on S/T indicators for options like Revoke, Disconnect, and Join as Source.

 ## How it Works
 ![chrome_split_view_preview](https://github.com/user-attachments/assets/cb101a97-e580-412f-9844-1cb3befa3e3b)